INL Bureau · Office Profiles

 Europe Team

-Leads programs across Europe addressing TCOs with connections to Latin America, the Middle East, and Russia; building U.S. access and operational coordination
+Manages programs across Europe addressing TCOs with connections to Latin America, the Middle East, and Russia; builds U.S. access and operational coordination

 Eurasia Team

-Leads Eurasia programs including the flagship Ukraine program; advisory assistance, training, and equipment to counter TCOs and illicit trafficking
+Oversees Eurasia programs, including the flagship Ukraine program; provides advisory assistance, training, and equipment to counter TCOs and illicit trafficking

 SCA Team